-Robot started at home at (0,0) with a limited amount of fuel to move the field.
-The mission is to explore along a maximum loop that never crossed, and should return home just when the robot exhausted all the fuel it had at the start.
+We might call it 'Mars Land-rover Problem.'
+The problem is as follows: A robot starts at home at (0,0) with a limited amount of fuels to move the field.
+The mission is to explore along a maximum loop that never crosses, and should return home before the robot exhausts all the fuels it filled at the start.
 See Figure 2.
-Can we design a robot such that it navigates flexibly enough to take a different route from one run to the next using a memory which stored in previous runs, and with some intention?
+Can we design a robot such that it navigates flexibly enough to take a different route from run to run, using a memory which stored during previous runs, with some conscious intention, hopefully with belief and some sort of desire?